source-academy/code-metrics-lambda/README.md

-# code-metrics-lambdas
+# code-metrics-lambda
 AWS Lambda Function For Evaluating Code Metrics

-The code-metrics-lambdas is a aws lambda function, which calculates code metrics of a Source program such as number of tokens, runtime in milliseconds, memory consumption in kB.
+The code-metrics-lambda is a aws lambda function, which calculates code metrics of a Source program such as number of tokens, runtime in milliseconds, memory consumption in kB.

 The function receives a JSON format and returns a JSON containing the results of the code metrics.